 In November last year, we were proud to be appointed as Formula E’s Global PR agency and took on the exciting challenge of delivering a long-term communications strategy to build awareness of the ABB FIA Formula E Championship, through consistent news, sport and lifestyle media coverage.

-He said: “Since being appointed by Formula E, we’ve had the pleasure of working with a forward-thinking client to deliver a long-term strategy focussed on getting the ABB FIA Formula E Championship seen, known and loved.
+He said: “Since being appointed by Formula E, we’ve had the pleasure of working with a forward-thinking client to deliver a long-term strategy focused on getting the ABB FIA Formula E Championship seen, known and loved.

 “Our three-stage plan is to dramatically increase Formula E’s presence in mainstream media through eye-catching stories, before further educating our target audience about the sport, teams and drivers with the objective of converting them as advocates.

-“Last season we’ve helped create mass awareness across multiple content strands.
+“This season we’ve helped create mass awareness across multiple content strands.
 From releasing stunts like the ‘Cheetah vs. Formula E car’ hero film to working on educational stories about Formula E in tabloid media and in-depth technology features with the likes of Forbes.”

-Renato Bisignani, Director of Communications for Formula E, added: “What has been most pleasing is to see the strategy progress throughout the course of the season - seeing the hard work on focussed objectives translate into headlines and increased readership across target titles.
+Renato Bisignani, Director of Communications for Formula E, added: “What has been most pleasing is to see the strategy progress throughout the course of the season - seeing the hard work on focused objectives translate into headlines and increased readership across target titles.

 “Although, that doesn’t mean we stop pushing to gain mass awareness or avoid educating a new fan base.
 The three-stop strategy is a constant undercurrent of our ongoing communications strategy and next season we’ll continue to draw new eyeballs to the sport, as well as working closely with engaged journalists and existing audiences.”